replit/ReplitLM/README.md

 ### Training with LLM Foundry

-We recommend any further training, pre-training and finetuning of the Replit models with MosaicML's [LLM Foundry](https://github.com/mosaicml/llm-foundry).
-LLM Foundry enables you to incorporate the latest techniques to train with ease.
+We recommend any further training, pre-training and finetuning of the Replit models with MosaicML's [LLM Foundry](https://github.com/mosaicml/llm-foundry) and [Composer](https://github.com/mosaicml/composer).

-Our Replit models are compatible with LLM Foundry and can be trained/tuned in a highly optimzied way with LLM Foundry using state of the art training techniques, architectural components, optimizers and more.
+Our Replit models are compatible with LLM Foundry and can be trained/tuned in a highly optimzied way with LLM Foundry + Composer using state of the art training techniques, architectural components, optimizers, and more.
+All models, LLM Foundry and the Composer training framework are Pytorch-based.

-You can use the following steps to further train/tune the Replit models with LLM Foundry on any dataset you put together.
+Using these you can train the Replit models on your own datasets.

 #### (0) Setup your project, install and LLM Foundry